September 5, 2024

 A good way to approach this situation that still offers a bit of promise is asking to leave a voicemail on their machine.
 Say that you understand that both they and the decision-maker are very busy, and maybe it would be best if you left a voicemail so the prospect can listen to it when they have the time and focus to do so.

-The gatekeeper is definitely a hurdle to jump, and you don’t want them thinking you don’t value their time.
+The gatekeeper is definitely a hurdle to jump, and you don’t want them to think you don’t value their time.
 On the other hand, your time is also valuable.
 If you truly have a solution that could benefit their business, be persistent about showing them how you can make that happen.

 Rejection is a part of sales, but so is persistence.